at Sawdust Hole

 Access- sand Forest Road 8799 off paved Dilling Rd.

-Restrictions- Self-pay $3/day or $5/week or $20 annual pass.
-The annual passes are available at the Baldwin or Manistee National Forest Ranger Stations.
+Restrictions- Self-pay.
+Recreation Fee Sticker required for parking. camping.
+There are self-pay tubes, see Huron Manistee National Forest fees for current price.
 No OHV's.
 14-day camping limit.
 Other National Forest regulations apply.
 No camping along road.

 Seasonality- road not plowed in winter